-- The author also recommends to carry out a Preliminary Feasibility Study for the Barry property.
-The PEA will target an open-pit scenario with the mineralized material shipped to the Bachelor mill.
+- The author also recommends to carry out an update mineral resources followed by a Preliminary Feasibility Study for the Barry property.
+The PFS should target an open-pit scenario with the mineralized material shipped to the Bachelor mill.

 26.2.
 Mineral Processing and Metallurgical Testing